Spasman/rcon_example/README.md

 The zombies win if "Alive" returns as "0", the humans win if "Alive" is anything higher then "0".
 "Alive": How many human players are either alive or has escaped via helicopter.
 "Dead": How many zombie players there are.

+game_over (57):
+Triggered the very same frame the game has ended.
+More precise then the match_end RCON event, but does not include PlayerData.
+"WinnerText": Returns the string displayed on the scoreboard that says the winner or otherwise.
+"WinnerColor": Returns the GML color code of the WinnerText string.
+"WinnerID": Returns the player ID of the winner, if it's a game mode like Deathmatch.
+Returns -1 if not available.
+"WinnerTeam": Returns the team ID that won the match if its a team-based game mode.
+Returns -1 if not available.
+"GameModeID": Returns the ID of the currently selected game mode.
+"CurrentMapName": Returns the name of the map that just ended "CurrentMapFile": Returns the file path of the map that just ended

+server_empty (58):
+Triggered when the last human player (except the host player) has quit.
+You can check if the server is literally empty by checking that the 'Bots' and 'Host' key both return '0'.
+"Bots": Returns the amount of player bots currently playing.
+"Host": Returns '1' when the host player is present, '0' when not (dedicated server)
 ```

 ### PlayerData JSON